vincepower/terraform-cicd/README.md

 Files for this Demonstration
 ----------------------------

-gcp.tf - Includes the basic information to connect to the cloud provider gke.tf - Includes the basic resource information to stand up a GKE cluster vars.tf - Any variables that are needed.
+README.md - This file

+LICENSE - Just a standard Apache license

+.gitignore - Default .gitignore file for a Terraform project on GitHub

+gcp.tf - Basic connection information for the provider (GCP in this case)

+compute.tf - Includes the information to create a new instance and run a startup script

+network.tf - The resource to create a new VPC

+bootstrap.sh - Used as a startup script in GCP

+vars.tf - To use a variable from .tfvars or the environment it needs to be declared

+terraform.tfvars.example - Default variables and .tfvars are not committed by default with our .gitignore file

 Using this Demonstration
 ------------------------